robfeldmann/5-min-bootstrap/README.md

 * You're running this on a fresh VPS.
 * [Debian 7](http://www.debian.org/News/2013/20130504) or an equivalent Linux distribution.
 (You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible's different [packaging](http://www.ansibleworks.com/docs/modules.html#packaging) modules.)
+* I can confirm that is also works as-is for [Ubuntu 14.04 x64](http://releases.ubuntu.com/14.04/).

 ## Preparations